DavidCdeB/CVOLOPTS/README.md

  # 3. Files needed for running `CVOLOPTS`:

- You don't need CRYSTAL to run `QHA`, only the output files from a constant volume optimization calculation:
+ You don't need CRYSTAL to run `CVOLOPTS`, only the output files from a constant volume optimization calculation:

  ```
  OPTGEOM